 Nanta Cooking Show in Myeongdong

-One of the most popular and entertaining activities you could attend in Myeongdong, the Nanta Cooking Show should not be missed!
+One of the most popular and entertaining activities you could attend in Myeongdong, the Nanta Cooking Show, should not be missed!

-Get ready for a performance of acrobatics, comedy, and the percussion of kitchen utensils, and listen to some of the most popular songs performed on the stage of the Myeongdong theater.
+Get ready for a performance of acrobatics, comedy, and the percussion of kitchen utensils, and listen to some of the most popular songs performed on the stage of the Myeongdong Theater.

 Visit KBS ON – Korea’s first broadcasting exhibition hall